All Episodes

 Now, in many other cases, we fortunately been able to talk them in through some of our friends who are at the airport and who are cooperating with my aides and get them to the right gates at the right time and get them on the inside.

-Uh but there are many people who are still on the outside trying to get in.
+But there are many people who are still on the outside trying to get in.

-Again, these are not just random Afghans who are fleeing a brutal repressive government.
+Again, these are not just random Afghans who are fleeing a brutal, repressive government.

-I mean, who are holding American passports.
+They are American citizens, I mean, who are holding American passports.

-And the fact that President Biden executed this withdrawal in a way that left tens of thousands or 10,000 or more of them stranded, uh, is grossly reckless, and it is a complete abdication of his duty to say that we might leave before we get every American out.
+And the fact that President Biden executed this withdrawal in a way that left tens of thousands or 10,000 or more of them stranded is grossly reckless.

 Unbelievable.